Central Provident Fund: CPF ordinary wage (OW) ceiling

-Retirement Schemes
+Retirement schemes

 CPF Minimum Sum

 The CPF Minimum Sum (MS) Scheme requires all members to set aside a minimum sum of CPF savings in the RA for retirement needs upon reaching 55 years old.
 CPF savings from the OA and SA would be transferred to the RA for this purpose.
+In 2016, the Minimum Sum was renamed as the Retirement Sum.
+The Retirement Sum consists of three levels - Basic Retirement Sum (BRS), Full Retirement Sum (FRS) and Enhanced Retirement Sum (ERS).
+FRS is set at two times BRS while ERS is set at four times BRS.
+ERS is optional.
+Members would receive a monthly stipend from their RA at the start of their Payout Eligibility Age until it is depleted.

-Members whose savings are in excess of the MS and Medisave minimum sum would be allowed to withdraw them in cash.
-For members with insufficient savings in the RA, their property bought with their CPF savings will be automatically pledged to make up up to half of their MS. Members would receive a monthly stipend from their RA at the start of their draw down age until it is depleted.
+Members who reached the age of 55 and whose savings are in excess of FRS would be allowed to withdraw them in cash.
+For members with insufficient savings to meet FRS minimum limit or chooses to meet only BRS minimum limit in their RA, the property under their ownership (with the exception of 2-room flexi or lease buyback scheme flat) could be pledged to make-up half of FRS.
+Upon the sale or transfer of the property, members are required to refund to CPF, any savings used in the original transaction or retirement funds withdrawn, inclusive of accrued interests.

-The MS has been continuously increased over the years to account for inflation and longer life expectancies.
-CPF members who turn 55 between 1 July 2014 and 30 June 2015 will need to set aside a Minimum Sum of $155,000 in their Retirement Account and $40,500 in their Medisave Account.
-Over the years, the draw down age has been progressively delayed from 60 to 65.
-For the cohort who reached age 55 in 2016, only 53% of those who are active members met the Minimum Sum requirement, leaving 47% failing to do so.
+The retirement sum has been continuously increased over the years to account for inflation and longer life expectancies.
+CPF members who turn 55 in 2024 will need to set aside FRS of $205,800 in their RA.
+Over the years, the Payout Eligibility Age has been progressively delayed from 60 to 65.
+For the cohort who reached age 55 in 2022, about 50% of active members met the FRS in cash while about 30% were unable to meet the FRS in cash or in cash/property.

 CPF Life

-Members with at least $40,000 in their Retirement Account at 55 or at least $60,000 at 65 years old will be asked to select a CPF LIFE annuity plan, which will give them an income for life, starting from their draw down age.
+Members with at least $40,000 in their Retirement Account at 55 or at least $60,000 at 65 years old will be asked to select a CPF LIFE annuity plan, which will give them an income for life, starting from their Payout Eligibility Age.
+The three CPF Life plans are the Escalating Plan, Standard Plan and Basic Plan.
 Those who are not on CPF LIFE can choose to join it or continue to keep the monies in their Retirement Account.

 It improves upon the Minimum Sum Scheme where payouts only last about 20 years.
 No minimum amount of RA savings will be needed to join CPF LIFE, however the monthly payout depends on the RA savings.
 Thus, members with lower RA balances will receive correspondingly lower monthly payouts.
 Members who have a life annuity from an insurance company that provides equivalent benefits to that of CPF LIFE may be exempted from joining the scheme.